Kodava people: Kodava Maaples

 The descendants of these Muslims, many of them now inter-married with Mappilas of Kerala and Bearys of Tulu Nadu, constitute a very small minority in modern Kodagu.
 In spite of their change in faith, they maintained their original clan names and dress habits and speak Kodava takk, although now they do follow some Mappila–Beary customs also.
 Today, many Muslims bear Kodava family names.
 There is Kathanira, Joypera, Periyanda, Alira, koovalera, Cheeranda, Chakkera, Chimmacheera, Duddiyanda, Kaddadiyanda, and Kolumanda in Virajpet.

-Yemmemadu Dargah is the main shrine of the Kodava Muslims and is revered by the Kodava Hindus as well.
-This dargah is located in a place called Yemmemadu in Kodagu district.The shrine and tomb is built in memory of Sufi Shaheed and Sayyed Hassan Sakaf Halramir who came from Persia to give religious discourses.
-They devoted their life to the service of the poor.
-There is an annual Urs held at this place which goes on for around eight days and more than two lakh devotees from all religions across the state come here to participate and get the blessings of the Sufi saints.
-Women are denied entry into the dargah and separate arrangements are made to enable them to offer prayers.
+Yemmemadu Dargah is the main shrine of the Kodava Muslims revered by the Kodava Hindus as well and is located in a place called Yemmemadu in Kodagu district.

 Coorg has a significant Muslim population who are Syeds and Sheikhs who speak Urdu at home or Mappilas who speak Malayalam at home.
 There are Beary Bhashe speaking Beary Muslims and Nawayathi speaking Nawayath Muslims as well.
 Muslims of the Syed and the Sheikh clans who were on good terms with Kodavas and their Raja were allowed to remain in Kodagu after the fall of Tipu Sultan.